prokod/gradle-crossbuild-scala/README.md

 ```

 #### Notes
-- If `crossBuild.scalaVersions` catalog is not defined a default one will be used (might get outdated).
+- If `crossBuild.scalaVersionsCatalog` catalog is not defined a default one will be used (might get outdated).
 - The dependencies "duo":
   ```groovy
   dependencies {